 Compassionate Attorneys Fighting for Malnourished and Dehydrated Florida Nursing Home Residents

-Malnourishment and dehydration have been acknowledged as a serious problem within nursing homes for decades.
-Studies have cited as much as 85% of nursing home patients suffer from malnourishment while nearly all patients suffer from some degree of dehydration.
+Malnourishment and dehydration have been acknowledged as serious problems within nursing homes for decades.
+Studies have cited that as many as 85% of nursing home patients suffer from malnourishment, while nearly all patients suffer from some degree of dehydration.
 Malnourishment and dehydration arise from a deficient diet and liquid intake.
 Malnourishment and dehydration drastically decrease a patient’s quality of life and increase a patient’s risk of death.
 Dehydration and malnutrition can result in an emergency hospital visit and even wrongful death.
 It is the nursing home’s responsibility to ensure that its residents are receiving appropriate nutrition and hydration.
-If you fear your loved one was neglected by a nursing home and was injured or killed due to dehydration or malnutrition, call our nursing home abuse lawyers now for your free consultation at 1-844-253-8919.
+If you fear that your loved one was neglected by a nursing home and was injured or killed due to dehydration or malnutrition, call our nursing home abuse lawyers now for your free consultation at 1-888-375-9998.

 Signs and Symptoms of Malnourishment in Nursing Home Residents

 The most apparent sign of malnourishment is weight loss.
 However, there are several other signs and symptoms that arise when a patient does not receive the proper diet.
 These include: